Contact Us - AMCHP Staff

 Policy Analyst, Women's Health; Program Team

 Atyya Chaudhry, MPP, joined AMCHP in August 2014 as a policy analyst.
 Ms. Chaudhry primarily supports AMCHP activities in the National MCH Workforce Development Center.
 She will focus on programs and activities to strengthen and support health care systems that serve women, children, and families.
 Prior to AMCHP, Ms. Chaudhry completed a health policy internship with the Alliance for Health Reform, where she provided support for congressional briefings and assisted with qualitative research.
-Additionally, she worked with the Asian American Health Initiative under Montgomery County’s Department of Health and Human and Human Services as a program coordinator.
+Additionally, she worked with the Asian American Health Initiative under Montgomery County’s Department of Health and Human Services as a program coordinator.
 She completed her Master’s in Public Policy with a dual specialization in health policy and social policy from the School of Public Policy at the University of Maryland College Park.

 Stacy Collins, MSW